Have a kindergartener ready to add? Try this number game!

 Need more time to count objects?
-Try these:

-Ready to add?
+Ready for your Kindergartener to add?

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-Setting this math game up is simple!
+Setting this number game up is simple!